- Practice Areas

 Inclement weather, such as high winds, storms, rain, or even wakes from nearby boats can make navigating the waters more difficult and increase your chances of getting into an accident.
 A particularly sunny day can lead to the same result if the temperatures are high and the sun is strong, causing passengers to become more prone to dehydration and heat-related illnesses.
 Make sure to check the weather forecast before heading out on your boat and pack the boat accordingly.

-If you have been involved in a boating accident and suffered injuries, the first thing you should do is ensure everyone is safe and then document the scene, just as you would a car collision in Atlanta.
+If you have been involved in a boating accident and suffered injuries, the first thing you should do is ensure everyone is safe and then document the scene, just as you would a car collision which would require the help of an Atlanta car accident attorney.
 Take photographs and video footage of the damage to the boat, bodily injuries, and surrounding conditions, and file a report as soon as you can.
-You’ll also want to speak with an experienced boating attorney to learn more about your options and get the compensation you deserve.
+You’ll also want to speak with an experienced Atlanta boat accident attorney to learn more about your options and get the compensation you deserve.
 Call us at (404) 259-7635 today for your free consultation.